 Community Invited to Provide Input on C-TRAN's Turtle Place Bus Rapid Transit Station

-VANCOUVER - The public is invited to review and comment on updated design alternatives of the Turtle Place Bus Rapid Transit (BRT) station and property on the morning of Thursday, August 14.
-Open House participants will join C-TRAN staff and the Fourth Plain Bus Rapid Transit Project team at the Vancouver Community Library prior to walking to the station site.
+VANCOUVER - The public is invited to review and comment on the refined design concept of the Turtle Place Bus Rapid Transit (BRT) station and property on the morning of Thursday, September 11.
+Join C-TRAN staff and the Fourth Plain Bus Rapid Transit Project team as they share the latest design for the station.
+The meeting details are:

 Vancouver Community Library, Columbia Room, 901 C Street, Vancouver